The WNA Foundation will honor 12 industry leaders during this year’s Memorial Pylon ceremony at 11:30 a.m. on Friday, June 7, in Eagle River, Wis.

 He married Nora Lydia Janke, on May 21, 1955, in Symco, Wis.
 Together they purchased the Marion Advertiser in August 1967, which they operated until Dec.
 1, 1985, when they sold the newspaper to Dan and Patsy Brandenburg.

 That year Korny’s son, Kurt, became editor of the Vilas County News-Review in Eagle River, where he now serves as publisher.

-Jerald Dennis Losness
+J. Dennis Losness

 Jerald Dennis Losness was born on Oct.
 26, 1932, to Oscar and Solveig (Fause) Losness.
 He began his 50-year newspaper career in high school at the Amery Free Press.

 On Feb.
 13, 1958, he married Sandra Fraipont at St. Joseph Catholic Church in Amery, Wis.
-That same year, he became editor and publisher of the Cornell Courier, where he would work for the next five years before going on to work for the Duluth Herald and News Tribune, St. Paul Dispatch and Pioneer Press, Wausau Daily Herald
+That same year, he became editor and publisher of The Cornell Courier, where he would work for the next five years before going on to work for the Duluth Herald and News Tribune, St. Paul Dispatch and Pioneer Press, Wausau Daily Herald

 Audrey Reichert Lyke